Augustives/clock-hands-angle/readme.md

 - Hours are ints between 0 and 24
 - Minutes are ints between 0 and 59
 - There is no need to send minutes if you dont want to
+- Database already has some angles calculated, they are inserted through fixtures when you build the project

 <br>